raguyazhin/Devops/XL Deploy - XL Release/install-xldeploy-xlrelease-docker-compose.md

 ## Pre-requistes:

-* Choose at least small or medium instance type (8GB RAM)
+* Choose at least large or xlarge instance type (8GB RAM)
 * ports 4516 and 5516 needs to be opened.
 * 4516 for XL Deploy.
 * 5516 for XL Release.